 Although the imperial dreams of Hitler and Mussolini should have made everyone aware of the unavoidable destructive shadow side of empires, imperial thinking has never fully disappeared from the human scene.
 The current nationalistic movements that want to make the weakened nation states ‘great again’, might on the surface appear to be just protecting imagined national identities, expressed by legal measures to keep unwanted foreigners out.
 But I am afraid that an imperialistic urge to expand, and to dominate the countries where they came from, is never far from their minds.

 It is no coincidence that today both #MeToo and climate change have become global issues.
-Not only have women and the natural world suffered mostly from imperial thinking, they are in fact interrelated issues as, for instance, Carolyn Merchant already pointed out in 1980 in her book The Death of Nature, and more recently by researchers like Sharon Blackie or Mirabai Starr.
+Not only have women and the natural world suffered mostly from imperial thinking, they are in fact interrelated issues as, for instance, was already pointed out in 1980 by Carolyn Merchant in her book The Death of Nature, and more recently by researchers like Sharon Blackie or Mirabai Starr.
 But more importantly, they are wake-up calls.
 In this respect, the much quoted saying attributed to Einstein comes to my mind: ‘No problem can be solved from the same level of consciousness that created it.’
 Unfortunately conservative, imperial-oriented minds do not recognize it yet as a challenge.

 The Earth Community